 So if it’s a link from one page on your site to another page on your site, you want that featuring to flow, you want Googlebot to be able to find that page.
 So almost every link within your site, that is a link going from one page on your site to another page on your site, I would make sure the PageRank does flow which would mean leaving off the nofollow.

 NoFollow links should only be used for external links in order to not be penalized for influence selling .

 How to calculate your internal popularity?

 When developing your internal strategy, you need to understand the impact of your actions.
 When trying to push certain pages in the SERPs, a lot of metrics do have an impact.
 Internal linking is one of them.

 The number of inlinks of a particular page has a deep impact on how a search engine is analysing your page.
 It will influence not only how often Google bots are fetching your page but also the internal authority of your page.

-OnCrawl has developed a internal PageRank scored from 0 to 10 called the InRank that helps you understand how popular your pages are regarding your internal link architecture.
-OnCrawl measures the authority of a page regarding the number and depth of inlinks pointing to that page.
-The Inrank is also based on the anchors and duplicate content evaluation.
+Oncrawl uses an internal PageRank scored from 0 to 10 called the InRank that helps you understand how popular your pages are regarding your internal link architecture.
+Oncrawl measures the authority of a page regarding the number and depth of inlinks pointing to that page.

 You can use our tool to analyze your competitors’ internal structure and spot the Inrank pattern of their money pages.